 Sometimes our outreach doesn’t involve a bird at all; instead we provide basic needs like fishing nets, chicken coops, tree seedlings, career training, tuition, and connections to government resources.
 We call this approach “saving raptors, enriching lives,” because it offers a way to make room for raptors by improving opportunities for people, their communities, and the next generation.

-As The Peregrine Fund nears its 50th year, we’re reflecting on the millions of lives we’ve already touched along the path to conserving Peregrine Falcons, California Condors, and hundreds of other species.
+As The Peregrine Fund celebrates its 50th year, we’re reflecting on the millions of lives we’ve already touched along the path to conserving Peregrine Falcons, California Condors, and hundreds of other species.
 Confident that we can again change the future, we’re calling on all of our “alumni,” from members to students to birdwatchers and beyond, to support raptors while we can still act to prevent extinction.
+We are grateful for your support.